GaoYizhuo2000/Aussic./items/meeting1.md

 ## Meeting Minutes

 - Reading and talking about the assignment handout
-- Discussing about the theme of the apps
+- Discussing about the theme of the apps:
     - Music app: AussicMusic or Aussic - (could change later) (chosen)
     - Local restaurant app: NewSearchingWhere
     - Wikipedia-like app: Whadapedia
-- Talking about the structure of the whole project
+- Talking about the structure of the whole project:
     - Tree style data structure for saving data
     - Android UI design
     - http and p2p messaging
 - Token and parsing
 - Software features discussing
 - some basic thoughts of LoadShowData